realworldocaml/book/book/testing/README.md

 val quickcheck_shrinker_shape : shape Base_quickcheck.Shrinker.t = <abstr>
 ```

-Note that the default weight on each case is `1`.
+Note that the default weight on each case is `1`, so now `Circle` will
+be generated with probability `0.5 / 2.5` or `0.2`, instead of the
+1/3rd probability that it would have natively.

 ### More control with let-syntax